 9. Trim your headline down to keep it lean and punchy

-With few exceptions (like that Armagh Gazette example doing a punny riff on “Bohemian Rhapsody” by Queen), shorter and pithier is better for tabloid-style headlines.
+With few exceptions, shorter and pithier is better for tabloid-worthy headlines.
 Keep it tight.
 Don’t use nine words if you can use five.
 Don’t use five if four will do just as well.

 Of course, you want to avoid trimming it so much that you lose meaning.
 The classic example is the exhortation to “omit unnecessary words.”
 You could trim that to “omit words,” but something rather essential gets lost in the edit.